Rapira

-Rapira (Рапира, rapier) is an educational procedural programming language developed in the Soviet Union and implemented on the Agat computer, PDP-11 clones (Electronika, DVK, BK series), and Intel 8080 and Zilog Z80 clones (Korvet).
+Rapira (Рапира, rapier) is an educational procedural programming language developed in the Soviet Union.
+It was implemented on the Agat computer, PDP-11 clones (Electronika, DVK, BK series), and Intel 8080 and Zilog Z80 clones (Korvet).
 It is interpreted with a dynamic type system and high level constructions.
 The language originally had a Russian-based set of reserved words (keywords), but English and Romanian were added later.
 It was considered more elegant and easier to use than Pascal implementations of the time.

 Rapira was used to teach computer programming in Soviet schools.
 The integrated development environment included a text editor and a debugger.